mpv-player/mpv/DOCS/man/input.rst

     since setting the option, and the window size was not restricted in other ways.
 The property is unavailable if no video is active.

+``focused``
+    Whether the window has focus.
+Currently works only on X11 and Wayland.

 ``display-names``
     Names of the displays that the mpv window covers.
 On X11, these are the xrandr names (LVDS1, HDMI1, DP1, VGA1, etc.).
 On Windows, these